trofi/trofi.github.io.gen/posts/302-Ofast-and-ffast-math-non-local-effects.md

 which might require very small actual values as operands.

-What is worse: the truncation problems might come and go depending on what compiler decides to do with the intermediate values: perform an operation on `FP` unit and observe the truncation, pass it in memory and process using bitwise arithmetic and not observe the truncation or re-associate the operations and expose denormalized values.
+What is worse: the truncation problems might come and go depending on what compiler decides to do with the intermediate values.
+It can perform an operation on `FP` unit and observe the truncation, pass it in memory and process using bitwise arithmetic and not observe the truncation or re-associate the operations and expose denormalized values.